HarshitaPandey08/DataAnalysisChallengeApril/README.md

 ## 4. What is the average order value (AOV) on Olist, and how does this vary by product category or payment method?

+The average order value (AOV) is metirc used in ecommerce that measures  the average total of every order placed .
+The formula for AOV calculation is total revenue/total orders.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/53274845/236682313-e6eee299-f6e8-446e-9fc7-8a0c425dc498.png" height="500" width="500" >